 - Mechanisms for change: providers and regulators must do their utmost to guarantee the safety of all citizens; they must cooperate with road users; and all three must be ready to change to achieve safety.
 It is recognized that Canadian jurisdictions will implement the SSA in a manner that is Appropriate to their environment

-Figure 1.1 .Source: This diagram is a Canadian version adapted from the 2009 World Health Organization report on the Global Status on Road Safety which was in turn modified from work commissioned by the Government of Western Australia.
+Figure 1.1 .Source: CCMTA version specifically developed for RSS 2025 adapted from the 2009 WHO report on the Global Status on Road Safety which was in turn modified from work commissioned by the Government of Western Australia.

 RSS 2025 seeks to achieve directional downward trends in the rate-based number of fatalities and serious injuries rather than in the actual numbers of fatalities and serious injuries.
 These trends will be measured at the national level annually using multi-year rolling averages to smooth out short-term fluctuations since year-over-year reductions may not be practical or attainable.